mavlink/mavlink-devguide/en/services/component_def.md

-# Component definition file
+# Component Definition File

-## Introduction

-The component information file allows a component like a gimbal or companion computer to expose and describe custom settings.
-Essentially, a component can have settings accessible by MAVLink parameters and describe these params using an xml definition file.
-The file can be distributed using MAVLink FTP.
+A component information file is an XML file that describes the custom settings of a MAVLink component (like a gimbal or companion computer).

+The location of the file can be requested from a component.
+Usually the component hosts the file and distributes it using [MAVLink FTP](../services/ftp.md).

+The settings themselves can be queried and set using [MAVLink Parameters](../services/parameter.md) (a GCS client may use the file to generate a settings UI).

-Note that the component definition file mechanism is developed based on the [camera definition file](..services/camera_def.md) and therefore very similar.
+> **Note** The component definition file mechanism is based on the [camera definition file](../services/camera_def.md), and therefore very similar.

-## Discovery mechanism
+## Discovery Mechanism

-Initially, the ground station needs to find available components.
-It can do so by broadcasting the command [MAV_CMD_REQUEST_MESSAGE](../messages/common.md#MAV_CMD_REQUEST_MESSAGE) and components should answer with [COMPONENT_INFORMATION](../messages/common.md#COMPONENT_INFORMATION).
+The ground station must first discover all components on the network by broadcasting the command [MAV_CMD_REQUEST_MESSAGE](../messages/common.md#MAV_CMD_REQUEST_MESSAGE) (specifying the [COMPONENT_INFORMATION](../messages/common.md#COMPONENT_INFORMATION) message).
+All components should respond with `COMPONENT_INFORMATION`.

-The component information contains the URL to the XML file which can be downloaded using [MAVLink FTP](../services/ftp.md).
+The `COMPONENT_INFORMATION.component_definition_uri` field contains the definition file URL.
+Typically this is a [MAVLink FTP URL](../services/ftp.md) address (i.e. the component itself), but it might also be an address on the Internet.

-## Example definition file
+## Example Definition File

-Here is an example for one custom parameter defined for a gimbal:
+This is an example of a gimbal component definition file that defines a single custom parameter:

 ```XML
 <?xml version="1.0" encoding="UTF-8" ?>